TLDR:

 This guide will show you the right way to clean and protect your car's interior, bust some myths about care products, and share practical tips to keep your ride looking and feeling like new.

-There are (2) common mistakes people make when it comes to using a car leather and/or vinyl conditioner.
-First, they don't realize that car leathers of today are finished with a clear protective coating.
+There are two common mistakes people make when using car leather or vinyl conditioner.

 Q. What is the difference between a dressing and a conditioner; they seem to have the same effect when I apply them?